Louis I of Hungary: Childhood and youth (1326–1342)

 Born on 5 March 1326, Louis was the third son of Charles I of Hungary and his wife, Elizabeth of Poland.
-He was named for his father's uncle, Louis, Bishop of Toulouse, canonized in 1317.
+He was named for his father's uncle, Louis, Bishop of Toulouse, canonised in 1317.
 The first-born son of his parents, Charles, died before Louis was born.
 Louis became his father's heir after the death of his brother Ladislaus in 1329.

 He had a liberal education by the standards of his age and learned French, German and Latin.
 He showed a special interest in history and astrology.
-A cleric from Wrocław, Nicholas, taught him the basic principles of Christian faith.
+A cleric from Wrocław, Nicholas Neszmélyi, taught him the basic principles of Christian faith.
 However, Louis's religious zeal was due to his mother's influence.
 In a royal charter, Louis remembered that in his childhood, a knight of the royal court, Peter Poháros, often carried him on his shoulders.
 His two tutors, Nicholas Drugeth and Nicholas Tapolcsányi, saved the lives of both Louis and his younger brother, Andrew, when Felician Záh attempted to assassinate the royal family in Visegrád on 17 April 1330.

 Louis was only nine when he stamped a treaty of alliance between his father and John of Bohemia.
 A year later, Louis accompanied his father in invading Austria.
 On 1 March 1338, John of Bohemia's son and heir, Charles, Margrave of Moravia, signed a new treaty with Charles I of Hungary and Louis in Visegrád.
 According to the treaty, Charles of Moravia acknowledged the right of Charles I's sons to succeed their maternal uncle, Casimir III of Poland, if Casimir died without a male issue.
 Louis also pledged that he would marry the margrave's three-year-old daughter, Margaret.